Yanhua-Zhang/MultiTrans-extension-old/README.md

 ### 3. Environment

-We trained our model on one NVIDIA GeForce GTX 3090 with the CUDA 11.1 and CUDNN 8.0.
+We trained our model on one NVIDIA A800 (80GB) with the CUDA 11.1 and CUDNN 8.0.

 - Python 3.8.13.

-- PyTorch 1.8.1.
+- PyTorch 2.0.1.

 - Please refer to 'requirements.txt' for other dependencies.